Special Prosciutto-cutor

 do you really want to eat this thing?

-a real veterinarian
+a really veterinarian

 And it needed to be rushed to an emergency room, yes, that's exactly the sort of thing that she would do.

+But she is also a really wonderful and avid cook and baker.
 And so I'm fond of saying she's an expert in all forms of curing animals.

-She makes her own sausage and jerky, things like that.
+She makes her own sausage and jerky,

+things like that.
 All right, turn off the microphones now.

 You tricked me into a shaggy dog story.